-You might experience spotting, cramps and painful urination for a few days.
-Acetaminophen is recommended for pain or discomfort.
-If your health care provider used fine sutures to reposition vaginal tissue affected by incisions in your cervix, you might notice passage of the suture material in two to three weeks as the stitches dissolve.
+You might experience some spotting, cramps and painful urination for a few days.
+Acetaminophen (Tylenol, others) is recommended for pain or discomfort.
+If your health care provider used stitches to reposition vaginal tissue affected by incisions in your cervix, you might notice passage of the material in two to three weeks as the stitches dissolve.

-If you had cervical cerclage because your cervix had already begun to open or an ultrasound showed that your cervix is short, your health care provider might prescribe antibiotics to reduce the risk of infection.
-As a precaution, your health care provider might recommend limiting physical activity and sex until the end of your pregnancy — generally week 32 through week 34 of pregnancy.
+If you had cervical cerclage because your cervix had already begun to open or an ultrasound showed that your cervix is short, you might need to remain in the hospital for observation.
+As a precaution, your health care provider might recommend limiting physical activity and sex until up to week 34 of pregnancy.

 Your health care provider might recommend weekly or biweekly visits to examine your cervix until you give birth.

 Cervical cerclage removal